hermy-sf/COHIWizard/README.md

 1) download the respective installation package from the [COHIRADIA webpage](https://www.radiomuseum.org/dsp_cohiradia.cfm) (zip file)
 2) unpack the zip file to a local directory of your PC, say `cohihome`
-3) start the exe File COHIWizard_v1.3.x.exe, x being the last sub-version
+3) start the exe File COHIWizard_v2.2.x.exe, x being the last sub-version

 ## Method B (most recent version) for execution under Python (also running under LINUX but not yet excessively tested.
-The main functions have been successfully executed under DEBIAN 12):
+The main functions have been successfully executed under DEBIAN 12and DEBIAN 13):

 1) install Python v3.10 on your PC (development is being done with v3.10.11); the COHIWIzard or some of its components may fail with other versions
 2) clone the repository from GITHUB to your PC to a folder, say `cohihome`